Last Updated July 25, 2020

 If you have that company in Belize or Samoa where they don’t really require much from the owners of those companies, you’re going to find that other banks don’t want to risk working with you.

-You might get the offshore corporation easily, but then your banking options from there are going to be much more limited than if you had worked with a company in a place like Hong Kong.
+You might get the offshore corporation formed easily, but then your banking options from there are going to be much more limited than if you had worked with a company in a place like Singapore.

 For example, I’ve had people come to me from the Seychelles saying that their merchant account and their bank no longer want to deal with Seychelles.